Electrical Engineering BSEE

 Program Educational Objectives

-The Electrical and Computer Engineering Program Educational Objectives are that its alumni in their early years after graduation:
+The electrical engineering program educational objectives are that alumni, in their early years after graduation:

 • Secure positions and continue as valued, creative, dependable, and proficient employees in a wide variety of fields and industries, in particular as electrical engineers.